Editorial advisory

 Water Verdict

-Nassau County receives a fair water quality assessment with a grade of B and a score of 62.6 out of 100.
+Nassau County, Florida receives a fair water quality assessment with a grade of B and a score of 62.6 out of 100.
 The water supply meets baseline federal standards, but there may be periods of elevated contaminant levels or infrastructure concerns worth monitoring.
+Separately, EPA ATTAINS assessments cover 204 water bodies in the county's watershed, with 27.9% listed as impaired under the Clean Water Act — a source-water measure that is tracked independently of tap-water compliance.

 Violation Context

-Nassau County has recorded 3 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
+EPA SDWIS records for Nassau County, Florida show 3 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
 At 4.9 violations per 100,000 people served, this rate is moderate and suggests recurring water quality challenges.
+This compliance record sits alongside an unusually deep monitoring archive: 40,422 water-quality results have been logged across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance